-Each section of this Fact Sheet is required to be completed, even if the information is duplicated elsewhere in the application.
+The applicant(s) is/are required to complete each section of this Fact Sheet is required to be completed, even if the information is duplicated elsewhere in the application.
 Completed Fact Sheets cut application review time, and assist staff in expediting determinations.
 Please make duplicates of this page if the project involves more than two structures.
 Please note: If a project is granted a SPR Waiver but the building permit floor area calculations result in new floor area exceeding 2,000 sq.ft., then the project will trigger a full SPR prior to issuance of a building permit.